tech-igloo/UV-sterilization-bot-version2/simulation/README.md

 3) trial1.ttt - simulation scene (on in built model) that contains path planning in the absence of obstacles.
 Path is stored in the form of linear/rotation and the distance/angle.

-4) trial.ttt - original simulation scene (on inbuilt model) that contains a slightly bigger version of path planning in the absence of obstacles.
+4) basic1.ttt - original simulation scene (on inbuilt model) that contains a slightly bigger version of path planning in the absence of obstacles.
 Path is stored in the form of direction and the +ve value of distance to be covered in that direction